hudlijac/MlpackDemoModul/README.md

 -unirec++

-For Python codes (for training models for ScikitMlClassifier), the following libraries are needed:
+For Python codes (training models for ScikitMlClassifier), the following libraries are needed:

 -pandas